K-Scorpio/scorpiosec/content/en/posts/post15.md

 ![Codify About Section](/images/HTB-Codify/codify-about.png)

+## Initial Foothold

 Researching for vm2 vulnerabilities, we find [CVE-2023-3214](https://nvd.nist.gov/vuln/detail/CVE-2023-32314) and a PoC can be found [here](https://gist.github.com/arkark/e9f5cf5782dec8321095be3e52acf5ac).
 The exploit allows us to escape the sandbox and obtain remote code execution (RCE).

 After multiple failures, the search for a reverse shell leads to [this](https://www.youtube.com/watch?v=_q_ZCy-hEqg&ab_channel=0xdf) old video of 0xdf where he explains `mkfifo / nc Reverse Shell`.
-I then found some [here](https://www.oreilly.com/library/view/hands-on-red-team/9781788995238/b76e6441-5999-45e4-949e-bd332cb21cce.xhtml) and used the first one.
+Some mkfifo reverse shells are available [here](https://www.oreilly.com/library/view/hands-on-red-team/9781788995238/b76e6441-5999-45e4-949e-bd332cb21cce.xhtml) and the first one ends up working.
 Below is the complete code.

-> Don't forget to change the IP and port number accordingly.
+> Don't forget to change the IP address and port number accordingly.

 ```Javascript
 const { VM } = require("vm2");